50 Scott St.

 2522 SE Jesse Butler Circle, 541-548-0646, www.flyrdm.com.

-Smith Rock Paint Out exhibition.
-Following a wonderful day of painting at the Smith Rock Paint Out, work will be juried for an exhibition at Roberts Field / Redmond Municipal Airport thru August 17.
-The artwork is for sale.
+Thru August 17, Smith Rock Paint Out Exhibition.
+Following a wonderful day of painting at the Smith Rock Paint Out, work will be juried for an exhibition at Roberts Field / Redmond Municipal Airport.
+The exhibit space in the terminal is a beautiful space where we can share the work with the public, including those flying into and out of Central Oregon.

 Black Butte Ranch